 (Video) Collapse of an ATR 72-600 Transasia Airways (Update)

 We start this day with bad news.
-An ATR 72-600 of Transasia Airways crashed into a river shortly after takeoff.
-The aircraft was to operate the GE-235 domestic flight on the Taipei Songshan - Kinmen Shang-Yi route, but collapsed at approximately 10: 55, local time, in the Keelung River.
-The aircraft took off from the 10 runway at Taipei-Sung Shan Airport, at 10: 51, with 58 persons on board (53 passengers and 5 crew members).
+A 72-600 ATR from Transasia Airways crashed into a river shortly after takeoff.
+The aircraft was scheduled to operate domestic flight GE-235 on the Taipei Songshan-Kinmen Shang-Yi route, but crashed at approximately 10:55 local time in the Keelung River.
+The aircraft took off from runway 10 of Taipei-Sung Shan Airport at 10:51 a.m. with 58 people on board (53 passengers and 5 crew members).